diabolocom/vauban/README.md

 will erase all unwanted changes, helping you separate stateful data from configuration and applications.

+Starting from version 2.0, Vauban runs exclusively in Kubernetes, exposing an API to start build jobs.
+It also comes with a scheduler, to auto-build images with a cronjob-style syntax.

 # Why is Vauban needed ? 🚚

 Vauban and the PXE/local live-image booting system is useful for many reasons: